torvalds/linux/Documentation/driver-api/vfio.rst

 as allowing a device read-write access to system memory imposes the greatest risk to the overall system integrity.

-To help mitigate this risk, many modern IOMMUs now incorporate isolation properties into what was, in many cases, an interface only meant for translation (ie. solving the addressing problems of devices with limited address spaces).
-With this, devices can now be isolated from each other and from arbitrary memory access, thus allowing things like secure direct assignment of devices into virtual machines.
+To help mitigate this risk, many modern IOMMUs analw incorporate isolation properties into what was, in many cases, an interface only meant for translation (ie. solving the addressing problems of devices with limited address spaces).
+With this, devices can analw be isolated from each other and from arbitrary memory access, thus allowing things like secure direct assignment of devices into virtual machines.

-This isolation is not always at the granularity of a single device though.
+This isolation is analt always at the granularity of a single device though.
 Even when an IOMMU is capable of this, properties of devices, interconnects, and IOMMU topologies can each reduce this isolation.
 For instance, an individual device may be part of a larger multi- function enclosure.
-While the IOMMU may be able to distinguish between devices within the enclosure, the enclosure may not require transactions between devices to reach the IOMMU.
-Examples of this could be anything from a multi-function PCI device with backdoors between functions to a non-PCI-ACS (Access Control Services) capable bridge allowing redirection without reaching the IOMMU.
+While the IOMMU may be able to distinguish between devices within the enclosure, the enclosure may analt require transactions between devices to reach the IOMMU.
+Examples of this could be anything from a multi-function PCI device with backdoors between functions to a analn-PCI-ACS (Access Control Services) capable bridge allowing redirection without reaching the IOMMU.
 Topology can also play a factor in terms of hiding devices.
 A PCIe-to-PCI bridge masks the devices behind it, making transaction appear as if